rubenvereecken/dotfiles/README.md

 My dotfiles; configurations and the like.

+## Fonts

+Fonts are separate for now.
+Install using `./install -c fonts.conf.yaml`

 ## Local files

 There are a couple of local files that will be loaded for changes that shouldn't be brought with me to other system.